-The Ardingly International Antiques and Collectors Fair is one of the top vintage and antiques fairs and flea market in England.
+The Ardingly International Antiques and Collectors Fair is one of the best vintage and antique fairs in the UK.
 Its proximity to the Channel means vendors come from continental Europe and further east to sell here, and buyers come even from Asia and North America.

 The setting of this substantial flea market is almost pastoral and its great appeal is that you can find just about anything.
-It embraces the traditional antiques trade (fine china, silver, jewellery, paintings), collectors (stamps, coins, postcards), the fast-growing vintage crowd, fans of rustic, primitive and everyday objects, and decor and design types, looking for unusual bits of furniture or quirky accent pieces.
+It embraces the traditional antique trade (fine china, silver, jewelry, paintings), collectors (stamps, coins, postcards), the fast-growing vintage crowd, fans of rustic, primitive, and everyday objects, and decor and design types, looking for unusual bits of furniture or quirky accent pieces.